Common Redis Caching Mistakes (Q&A Format)

 def get_with_lock(cache_key, fetch_func, ttl=3600):

-# Try to get from cache
+# Try cache first

 return json.loads(cached)